 Further east, up Tower Road, one arrives at the Agriculture Quadrangle, which is mostly flat.
 But Mann Library, at its far end, provides views from its glassed rear walls into an old-growth woodland, and the extensively renovated Warren Hall looks down on the Dean’s Garden, a horticultural gem.
-The Dean’s Garden is under the management of Cornell Plantations, which operates the botanical garden, wildflower garden, and arboretum that together occupy 200 acres.
+The Dean’s Garden is under the management of Cornell Botanic Gardens, which operates the botanical garden, wildflower garden, and arboretum that together occupy 200 acres.
 These are three major components of Cornell’s museum of living plants, and each has been developed in a natural depression or bowl.

-In many ways, the Plantations’ areas are a microcosm of the greater Cornell landscape, with their rolling hills, proximity to water, marvelous view corridors, and surprises around every bend.
+In many ways, the Botanic Gardens’ areas are a microcosm of the greater Cornell landscape, with their rolling hills, proximity to water, marvelous view corridors, and surprises around every bend.
 As the seasons progress, different sections of the Plantations take center stage for their beautiful displays.
 Early spring is the time to troop over to the Mundy Wildflower Garden, located between Judd Falls Road to the west and Caldwell Road to the east.
 Within this wooded glen are paths lined with a multitude of native spring ephemerals, from trillium to trout lilies, hepaticas to spring beauties.
 In summer, many of the collections in the botanical garden—including the Robison Herb Garden, Young Flower Garden, and Pounder Vegetable Garden—offer an abundance of blooms, scents, and textured foliage.
 Then in fall, the F.R.
 Newman Arboretum is in its greatest glory, its groves of trees showing off their rich palette of autumnal colors.
-Even though the plants that fill the Plantations landscape are dormant in winter, this is still a stunning season in which to visit.
+Even though the plants that fill the Botanic Gardens' landscape are dormant in winter, this is still a stunning season in which to visit.
 Nowhere is that more true than in the Mullestein Winter Garden, located in the heart of the botanical garden.
 Each of the trees and shrubs in the Winter Garden has been selected for its interesting bark, evergreen foliage, colorful berries, or unusual form, so that the overall effect is a visually stunning garden, even though there is not a single plant in bloom.

 Ezra Cornell made a brilliant decision when he sited his university here.
 Now it’s your turn to explore all that Cornell has to offer.
 You won’t see it all in a single hike, but each time you visit campus, we hope that you will discover something new, delightful, and enriching.